chum46/mod-1-project-chicago-seattle-ds-051120/README.md

 This graph shows the number of Opportunity Youth within each PUMA code of King County.
 The areas in South King County are highlighted.
 As you can see from the visualization, the areas designated as South King County have more Opportunity Youth than any other part of King County.

-Looking at the segmented age groups within the opportunity youth population, we can see some trends over time in the education level.
+Looking at the segmented age groups within the opportunity youth population, we can see some trends over time in the education level (Note: the matplotlib savefig method cuts off the legend, from top to bottom it should read - Degree, Associate or higher; Some college, no degree; HS diploma or GED; No diploma).

 ![](./reports/figures/oy_by_age.png)